123Sanpei/PortfolioProjects/Excel/Purchased Bikes/README.md

 # Purchased Bikes Excel Project

-The aim of the project was to analyze the data and gain insights about bike sales using Excel.
+The aim of the project was to analyze the data and gain insights about bike sales using Excel in order to tailor marketing strategies and product offerings to better meet the needs of target customers.

 The dataset contains 13 columns with the following information: